How to Recycle Top Tree Herbs’ Packaging

 Luckily, the majority of what you receive when you order our kratom tea bags is compostable already.
 After you brew your tea (and do a double brew with the same tea bags!), you can compost the spent tea bags.
 Either place them in your compost heap, bury them in your garden, or simply drop them off at your local compost center.
 Composting is the most sustainable way to dispose of your “trash.”

 When you compost our tea bags, you are actually doing a number of beneficial things for the environment.
-For starters, you are preventing the anaerobic decomposition of the tea bags in a landfill, which produces methane, a greenhouse gas worse for the atmosphere than carbon dioxide.
+For starters, you are preventing the anaerobic decomposition of the tea bags in a landfill, which produces methane, a greenhouse gas that is worse for the atmosphere than carbon dioxide.

-Secondly, you are returning nutrients to the soil, which allows for carbon sequestering plants to grow more vigorously.
-And finally, since compost is usually a locally run and organized process, you are skipping out on all the energy needed to transport trash to landfills.
+Secondly, you are returning nutrients to the soil, which allows for carbon-sequestering plants to grow more vigorously.
+And finally, since compost is usually a locally-run and organized process, you are skipping out on all the energy needed to transport trash to landfills.

-Forward Looking – the Kratom Industry as a Green Industry
+Looking Forward – the Kratom Industry as a Green Industry

 The kratom industry is a rapidly growing sector of the international economy.
 As kratom explodes in popularity, more countries will begin to vie for a share in the profits.
 We’ve already seen this with Thailand’s recent re-legalization of kratom and their promotion of the industry.

 In short, what this means is that more trees are being planted.
-Kratom is a rapid growing tree.
+Kratom is a rapidly-growing tree.
 This means it is continually pulling carbon dioxide from the air to grow, generate leaves, and produce the alkaloids that we know and love.
 Each time the leaves are harvested, the kratom tree has to sequester more carbon to regrow its foliage.

 So, as the kratom industry grows, so too will the amount of carbon dioxide being scrubbed from the atmosphere by kratom trees.
 If you take the time to learn how to recycle the kratom packaging, you’ll be making it even more eco-friendly.